Documentation

 Virtual Machines or Remote Desktop access

-My company wants to install Hackolade on a server accessed via Remote desktop: is it possible?
-Yes, Remote Desktop is possible.
-However, a license seat is required for each combination of host, user login, and remote client accessing the application.
+Yes, Remote Desktop access is supported.
+However, a license seat is required for each unique combination of host machine, user login, and remote client accessing the application.

-When installing Hackolade on a VM to share among multiple users and/or accessed via Windows Remote Desktop, it is important to realize that licensing is not attached to just the host machine, but to the combination of the host machine, the remote machine, the user login, and other parameters to determine the uniqueness of the session.
+When Hackolade is installed on a virtual machine (VM) and shared among multiple users or accessed through Windows Remote Desktop, licensing is not attached solely to the host machine.
+Instead, it is tied to the combination of the host, the remote machine, the user login, and other parameters that define the uniqueness of each session.

 Notes